How to Improve the Quality of Your Life in Old Age

 - slip on shoes with low heels that are made of soft materials, have rubber soles good arch support and fit properly.

-Wearing safe clothing items helps people to avoid falls and puts less strain on their bodies.
+Wearing these types of items helps people to avoid falls and puts less strain on their bodies.

 They may not be as attractive as the clothes people wore in their younger years, but they are much more comfortable and help people to avoid accidents.